Good Feeling (song)

 "Good Feeling" is a song by American rapper Flo Rida from his 2012 EP of the same name, also appearing on his fourth studio album, Wild Ones.
 It was released as the album's lead single on August 29, 2011, in the United States.
-The song was written by Flo Rida, Dr. Luke, Cirkut, Breyan Isaac, Arash Pournouri, Avicii, Etta James, Leroy Kirkland and Pearl Woods.
+The song was written by Flo Rida, Dr. Luke, Cirkut, Breyan Isaac, Arash Pournouri, Avicii (credited to his real name Tim Bergling), Etta James, Leroy Kirkland and Pearl Woods.
 It was also produced by Dr. Luke and Cirkut.

-The song contains vocal samples from Etta James's 1962 single "Something's Got a Hold on Me", which is why James, Leroy Kirkland and Pearl Woods received writing credits.
-Avicii and Arash Pournouri received credits as well because Avicii's song "Levels", which also sampled the Etta James song, is used as the primary musical interpolation throughout "Good Feeling".
-In addition, this is Flo Rida's fourth collaboration with Dr. Luke (after "Right Round", "Touch Me" and "Who Dat Girl") and second collaboration with Cirkut (after "Who Dat Girl").
+The song contains a sample from the 2011 song "Levels" by Avicii, which in turn samples the 1962 song "Something's Got a Hold on Me" by Etta James.
+As a result, James, Kirkland, Woods, Avicii and Pournouri received writing credits.
+The song is Flo Rida's fourth collaboration with Dr. Luke (after "Right Round", "Touch Me" and "Who Dat Girl") and first collaboration with Cirkut.
 The three would next collaborate with Taio Cruz on the song "Hangover".

 "Good Feeling" peaked at number 3 on the Billboard Hot 100, becoming Flo Rida's sixth top-ten and fourth top-five single on the chart.
 The song became a top ten hit in 16 countries.

 Background and composition

-"Good Feeling" is the lead single from his album Wild Ones.
-The track was written by Flo Rida, Dr. Luke, Cirkut, Breyan Issac, Arash Pournouri, Avicii, Etta James, Leroy Kirkland and Pearl Woods, while production was helmed by Dr. Luke and Cirkut.
-Dr. Luke has previously produced Flo Rida's songs "Right Round", "Touch Me" and "Who Dat Girl"; Cirkut has previously teamed with Flo Rida on the latter song as well.
-"Good Feeling" is written in the key of D♭ minor and features acoustic-driven guitars, computerized beats and charging keyboards over a prominent sample from Avicii's song "Levels", which in turn samples Etta James's 1962 gospel-tinged hit "Something’s Got a Hold on Me".
+"Good Feeling" is the lead single from Flo Rida's fourth album Wild Ones.
+Dr. Luke previously produced Flo Rida's songs "Right Round", "Touch Me" and "Who Dat Girl"; Cirkut previously teamed with Flo Rida on the latter song as well.
+"Good Feeling" features acoustic-driven guitars, computerized beats and charging keyboards over a prominent sample from Avicii's song "Levels", which in turn samples Etta James's 1962 gospel-tinged hit "Something’s Got a Hold on Me".
+Following James's death on January 20, 2012, Flo Rida dedicated the song in her memory.

-The first use of the Etta James vocal sample in a popular track was by Pretty Lights in the song "Finally Moving" in 2006, with a remix surfacing in 2008.

 Critical reception

 The song has received mixed to positive reviews from music critics.
-Trent Fitzgerald of "Pop Crush" gave the song four stars (out of possible five), writing that "the song is certainly destined to be a dance floor burner."
+Trent Fitzgerald of "Pop Crush" gave the song four stars (out of possible five), writing that "the song is certainly destined to be a dance floor burner".
 The reviewer also said that "We have a good feeling that Flo Rida has a chart-topping hit on his hands with this club banger.
-It feels like an anthem for the fist-pumping crowd that idolizes MTV's Guido-ville show ‘The Jersey Shore.’"
-In a more favorable review, Katherine St Asaph of "Pop Dust" wrote that the track "might be the most listenable Flo Rida track ever" and that it's "pretty damn good."
+It feels like an anthem for the fist-pumping crowd that idolizes MTV's Guido-ville show The Jersey Shore."
+In a more favorable review, Katherine St Asaph of Pop Dust wrote that the track "might be the most listenable Flo Rida track ever" and that it's "pretty damn good".